nabinem/php-assisted-transfer-with-BXML/README.md

 ## Next, modify the code with your App Platform Account info

 Update the credentials by editing the web/recording_handler.php file and replacing the token:secret with your own App Platform token and secret.
-Edit the web/assisted_transfer.php file and change the $to variable to the phone number you want to transfer call to.
+Edit the web/assisted_transfer.php file and change the $to variable to the phone number you want to transfer the call to.

 ## Deploy it to Heroku